ptizei/ptizei.github.io/_posts/2021-05-10-InDelPaper.md

 * I've moved between countries 2 times.
 * The paper went to 3 different journals, with multiple rounds of reviews.

-Vitor Pinheiro, my PhD supervisor and corresponding author on the paper, had his own personal/career transitions in this period that were lower in count, but just as impactful.
+Dr. Vitor Pinheiro, my PhD supervisor and corresponding author on the paper, had his own personal/career transitions in this period that were lower in count, but just as impactful.
 Refer to his own [blog post](https://pinheirolab.com/2020/04/10/new-lab/) from last year explaining some of the challenges he faced moving the lab to Belgium.

 This post is actually meant to discuss some aspects of the paper, but I felt it was worth adding this comment at the beginning to give more people a view into the black box of the world of papers and journals.
 I was fortunate to have continued progressing in my career despite not having a first-author publication from the PhD until now, but I am very aware that not all [roads](https://ptizei.github.io/RoadAhead/) I could have taken would have been so forgiving of this gap.